longtk26/Template-NestJS/README.md

 ##### Best Practices

-1. Enable `strictNullChecks` in your TypeScript configuration (already enabled in this template)
+1. Enable `strictNullChecks` in your TypeScript configuration
 2. Use `undefined` for uninitialized variables and optional parameters/properties
 3. Use `null` when you want to explicitly indicate absence of a value
 4. Use type guards or the non-null assertion operator `!` when you're certain a value isn't null/undefined